taniyeahh7/WellnessSphere/README.md

-React frontend for a Recipe Generator
+React frontend for a Recipe Generator which generates recipes on basis of health requirements of an individual.

 # Getting Started with Create React App